Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240305-github-templates/lesson.md

 	* When Snakemake upgraded to version 8, the command line interface changed and a syntax update was needed to launch a workflow with conda.
 Keith caught this change and documented it in the Snakemake template README.md file.
 When I started a new snakemake workflow, I used Keith's template documentation to launch my workflow and didn't need to spend time looking up the new command.
 	* The version of Snakemake installed in the Snakemake template [causes a `TypeError`](https://github.com/Arcadia-Science/snakemake-template/issues/2).
 I reported this issue on the template and how I fixed it so that future Snakemake workflow repositories know how to fix it.
 Eventually, we will incorporate this change into the template itself.
 - **Documentation and training:** The templates themselves are centralized sources of best-practice documentation.
 Interfacing with this documentation and with the tools and conventions used in the templates trains users on those best practices.
+- **Consistency across the organization:** With templates, we can achieve standardization across the organization in our package managers, directory structures, linting tools, etc. This makes it easier for someone to familiarize themselves with your work and to understand what different files or tools do.